mnikander/lambda/notes/memory.md

 Similar to move, it transfers the ownership of a location in memory from one symbol to another.
 While that memory location is being transfered to the new symbol, the data in that memory location is updated.
-A newly created symbol holds that updated data.
 Just as with destructive move, the old symbol is no longer defined.
-This allows in-place updates of large data-structures, though the modified data has a new name.
+This allows in-place updates of large data-structures, though the modified data is bound to a newly created symbol.
 Semantically and conceptually, this is consistent with the notion of immutable data, since the old symbol can no longer be used.

 ```
 (let x 5